Maca-roni/Daily-Tracker-With-Database/README.md

 ## ERD (Entity Relationship Diagram)

 Below is a Mermaid ERD representing the main tables used by the application.
-Paste this into a Markdown viewer that supports Mermaid (e.g., GitHub) to render the diagram.

 ```mermaid
 erDiagram